matthost/lifespan/README.md

 ### Diet

 I aspire towards a completely whole food plant based (WFPB) diet.
+This is the best diet for preventing and reversing the most common age related diseases in humans such as heart disease, stroke and cancer.
 For examples, Bryan Johnson's [Blueprint](https://protocol.bryanjohnson.com/#step-1-meal-prep) and Greger's [Daily Dozen](https://nutritionfacts.app.box.com/s/u4fsn7upyurc85tckg5p163xrvif297p/file/1051382381632) would both be great targets.
 I actually eat a vegan, mostly WFPB diet.

 TODO: Add research around why this is best.